stakewise/v3-operator/README.md

 ### Validator registration

-The operator periodically checks whether Vault has accumulated enough assets for registering new validator(s) and sends a registration transaction to the Vault.
+The Operator periodically checks whether Vault has accumulated enough assets for registering new validator(s) and sends a registration transaction to the Vault.

 The validator registration process consists of the following steps:

 1. Check whether Vault has accumulated enough assets to register a validator (e.g., 32 ETH for Ethereum)
-2. Get the next free validator public key from the `validators.txt` file attached to the operator.
+2. Get the next free validator public key from the `validators.txt` file attached to the Operator.
 The validators are registered in the same order as specified in the `validators.txt` file.
 3. Obtain BLS signature for exit message using local keystores or remote signer.
 4. Share the exit signature of the validator with StakeWise Oracles: